Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/sharing-and-reusing-data-note.md

 Subjects have the right to privacy and to avoid damage to their reputation.

-You may still be able to share data some data or restrict access to other researchers with particular training, but this also may require subject consent.
+You may still be able to share

+- Some data publically
+	- Perhaps cleaned and without sensitive information,
+	- or aggregated data
+- Complete data with restrict access to researchers who meet specific conditions/training
+	- This also may require subjects to consent for you to share data for research purposes.

 ### Juristiction-specific rules
 Every country has its own rules that govern particular types of content.
-In the United States, the First Amendment is broadly protective of sharing information, but
+In the United States:

+- Export-control rules may still apply to:
+	- cryptographic research
-- export-control rules may still apply to cryptographic research or other types of information affecting national security,
+	- or other types of information affecting national security,
-- both state and federal laws may also restrict particular subjects
+- Both state and federal laws may also restrict particular subjects

-You should be broadly familiar with whether your kinds of content might be regulated anywhere, and in particular any rules for jurisdictions you are working in, sourcing information from, or disseminating information to.
+You should be broadly familiar with whether your kinds of content might be regulated.
+In particular pay attention to rules for jurisdictions you are

+- working in,
+- sourcing information from,
+- or disseminating information to.

 ## 9. Sharing Outside of team
 Consult: